jimmoffitt/k2a-workshop-2/README.md

 # k2a_workshop

-Final contents of workshop project used in second virtual session.
+Final contents of workshop project used in virtual session.